 Test inbound mail flow in Exchange Server 2016

 In the left menu, click on Exchange Server and follow with Inbound SMTP Email.
 You can also go directly to Inbound SMTP Email.

 Enter the email address that you like to test the inbound mail flow on.
 Fill in the captcha and click Perform Test.

 Testing is being performed.
 This will not take long.

 Testing is finished, and it’s showing connectivity test successful with a green checkmark in front.
 Inbound SMTP mail flow was verified successfully.

 Click Expand All if you like to see more details regarding the inbound test mail flow.
 You can see that the test email message was delivered successfully.

 An email is being sent to the mailbox of the user.
 If you have more than one MX record configured, the Microsoft Remote Connectivity Analyzer will perform the same test for all of those MX records.
 You will see multiple emails arriving in the inbox, one per MX record.
 EXOIP only has one MX record, so only one test message arrived.

 Inbound mail flow is working successfully.
 Did the testing work for you?

-I hope you enjoyed this article.
+Did you enjoy this article?
 You may also like Remove certificate in Exchange Server.
 Don’t forget to follow us and share this article.